-Cusco: Belmond Monasterio Hotel (Cusco's original historic boutique hotel with oxygenated rooms, colonial arches and fine colonial artwork adoring the walls) or select the newer and luxurious Belmond Palacio Nazarenas Hotel.
+Cusco: Belmond Monasterio Hotel (Cusco's original boutique historic hotel with oxygenated rooms, colonial arches & fine colonial artwork) or the luxurious Belmond Palacio Nazarenas Hotel.

-Machu Picchu: Belmond Sanctuary Lodge located at the entrance gate to Machu Picchu.
+Machu Picchu: Belmond Sanctuary Lodge (located at the entrance gate to Machu Picchu).

-Note: Due to demand, we recommend booking these upgrades at least 4-5 months in advance.
+Note: Due to high demand, we recommend booking these upgrades at least 4-5 months in advance.
 Space is subject to availability and cannot be guaranteed.
 Please see the Accommodations tab on the trip page for details.